Ari-S-123/dbd-final-project/README.md

 ## How to run the app:-

+1. Import the database into MySQL from `Final Project Database Implementation.zip`

-1. Have node and npm installed.
+2. Have node and npm installed.

-2. `npm install ts-node` globally.
+3. `npm install ts-node` globally.

-3. Install dependencies with `npm install`.
+4. Install dependencies with `npm install`.

-4. Make sure "module" in `tsconfig.json` is set to `"commonjs"` before starting server.
+5. Make sure "module" in `tsconfig.json` is set to `"commonjs"` before starting server.

-5. Start the server with `ts-node src/backend/server.ts` and keep it running.
+6. Start the server with `ts-node src/backend/server.ts` and keep it running.

-6. In a separate console, start the React App with `npm start`.
+7. In a separate console, start the React App with `npm start`.